Scholarly Writing Challenge

 All submissions will be judged by a joint committee of the student editorial board, reviewers, and the scholarly writing challenge team.
 Submissions will be judged on the basis of originality and creativity, clarity and organization of writing, and application of scientific concepts.

-A $500 prize provided by Canadian Science Publishing will be awarded to the best submission and four certificates for best in the categories of Physical Sciences, Biological Sciences, Mathematics, Environmental Sciences, and Literature Review as well as annual subscriptions to select Canadian Science Publishing journals.
+A $500 prize provided by Canadian Science Publishing (CSP) will be awarded to the best submission and five certificates for best submissions in the categories of Physical & Chemical Sciences, Biological Sciences, Mathematics, Environmental Sciences, and Literature Review as well as annual subscriptions to select Canadian Science Publishing journals will be awarded.

-The deadline is December 15, 2020, 11:59 PM EST. Reviewing of submissions will occur from October – December and the results of the competition should be posted by early February.
+The deadline is December 15, 2021, 11:59 PM EST. Reviewing of submissions will occur from November – January and the results of the competition should be posted by mid-to-late February.

 RULES AND REGULATIONS